DEFAULT PREVENTION AND FINANCIAL LITERACY CENTER

 –Financial Literacy for Parents and Students – a short guide created by College Parents of America and MasterCard focusing on budgeting and credit.

-Reduce the amount of loan you are responsible for paying back by utilizing scholarships.
 This link provides a student access to the Park University Scholarship Program, which will allow you to apply for credible local and national scholarships.

 –Career Development Center